Scare

 an object formed for touch?

 Perhaps.
-But what is not a question
+But what is

 is the fact that there is now a